sda6-group/pid-exercise-2/Ex2.md

 ### Task<br>
-Write Java code with the following functionality(Text Interface Program as the IP Project):
+Write Java code with the following functionality(Text Interface Program as the IP Project):<br>
-   Extract the information into a data structure of ur choice.
+   Extract the information into a data structure of ur choice.<br>
-   After that give the user the ability to choose from
+   After that give the user the ability to choose from:  <br>
    <ul>
      <li> Show all the bars in a good way of ur choice.</li>
         <li> Sort based on highest Protein ( Ex: 1- 36g , 2- 30g ,3- 10g). </li>